zwilsoncc/docs/pages/docs/guides/updating-now-cli.md

 If there is a new release
-of [Now CLI](https://zeit.co/download#now-cli) available, you will see a message similiar to this one appear in your terminal output:
+of [Now CLI](https://zeit.co/download#now-cli) available, you will see a message similar to this one appear in your terminal output:

 <TerminalOutput><span style={updateMessage}>UPDATE AVAILABLE</span> The latest version of Now CLI is 8.4.0</TerminalOutput>